Prepared by:

 Identify potential security issues with the smart contracts.

-In summary, Halborn identified some improvements to reduce the likelihood and impact of risks, which were either acknowledged and solved by the Molecula Protocol team
+In summary, Halborn identified some improvements to reduce the likelihood and impact of risks, which were partially addressed by the Molecula Protocol team.
+The main ones were the following:

 Implement mechanisms to prevent front/back-running an oracle change.